vermiceli/nes-contra-us/README.md

 ```
 # Building

+In addition to _Contra_ (US), this repo can also build the _Probotector_ rom.
+To keep instructions simple, the section below only contains instructions for
+building _Contra_ (US).

+If you are interested in building a _Probotector_ rom file, first read this
+section to understand what is needed, then follow the instructions in the
+section titled _Probotector_.

 ## Prerequisites
   * This repo does not include all assets (graphics data and audio data)
   necessary for assembling the ROM.
 An existing copy of the game is required.